-- 1. Uniforms must be: - a.
-Laundered and wrinkle free. - b.
-In good repair, no holes or stains. - c.
+- 1. Uniforms must: - a.
+Be laundered and wrinkle free. - b.
+Be in good repair, with no holes or stains. - c.
 Pants are to come to the top of the shoe and not drag the floor. - d.
 Skirts must be at least knee-length and not drag the floor. - e.
 Undergarments must be worn and not visible at any time during the clinical experience. - 2.
 Shoes must be: - a.
 Solid black. - b.
 Clean and in good repair. - c.
-Safe and sturdy.
-Enclosed toes and heels. - d.
+Safe and sturdy with enclosed toes and heels. - d.
 Fluid resistant, including mesh.
-Leather recommended. - e.
+Leather is recommended. - e.
 In accordance with the institution policy. - 3.
 Hose/socks must: - a.
-Be black or white in color and no designs allowed. - b.
-Provide for safety and medical asepsis. - 4.
-Name tags must be appropriately displayed when uniform is worn.
+Be black or white in color with no designs. - b.
+Provide for safety and medical asepsis.

+- 4. Name tags must be appropriately displayed when uniform is worn.
 Students will receive a form to complete for their ID.
-Your ID must consist of the student's legal first name and first letter of their last name.
+The ID must consist of the student's legal first name and first letter of their last name.
 The form should be taken to the ID machine located in John Light 1st floor to receive the student's nursing name badge.
 The first nursing name badge is free.
-Students will be provided with a (WHITE) nursing name badge holder for the ID. - 5.
+Students will be provided with a nursing name badge holder for the ID. - 5.
 Jewelry the only jewelry permitted during clinical experience is: - a.
 A watch with a second hand. - b.
 A plain wedding band (nothing elevated allowed) - c.
-Small posts or small hoops in pierced ears or per policy of the facility and no more than two earrings per ear.
-Bars are not considered posts. - d.
-Religious insignias, if worn out of sight. - e.
-No visible facial/tongue piercings allowed. - f.
-Visible tattoos must be covered and comply with clinical facility policies. - 6.
-Optional Hocking College clinical jackets may be worn in the clinical setting in designated areas but should not be worn outside the clinical facility. - 7.
-Clinical jackets may not be worn during direct patient care. - 8.
-Laboratory experiences students are required to wear the same uniform that is worn in clinical and will be evaluated in lab as they would be in clinical. - 9.
-Clinical experiences students are required to wear the scrubs and shoes provided to them the beginning of the semester.
-This uniform will be worn for most clinical experiences except for Mental Health and occasionally OB.
-Students will be informed of the requirements for specific sites when they vary from the standard uniform. - 10.
-Simulation experiences: students are required to wear the same uniform that is worn in clinical and will be evaluated in the simulation lab as they would be in clinical. - 11.
+Small posts or small hoops in pierced ears with no more than two earrings per ear unless otherwise restricted by the clinical facility.
+Bars are not considered posts and are prohibited. - d.
+Religious insignias, if worn out of sight.

+6. No visible facial/tongue piercings are permitted.

+- 7. Visible tattoos must be covered. - 8.
+Optional Hocking College clinical jackets may be worn in the clinical setting in designated areas but should not be worn outside the clinical facility. - 9.
+Clinical jackets may not be worn during direct patient care. - 10.
+Students may wear a thin black long sleeve shirt under their scrub top. - 11.
+Students are required to wear the scrubs and shoes provided to them at the beginning of the program.
+This uniform will be worn for most clinical experiences except for Mental Health.
+Students will be informed of the requirements for specific sites when they vary from the standard uniform. - 12.
+Skills lab & Simulation experiences: students are required to wear the same uniform that is worn in clinical and will be evaluated as they would be in clinical. - 13.
 All students must have the following supplies in the clinical area: - a.
 Each student must have a watch with a second hand which allows for safe, effective nursing care.
-Smart watches which have texting, data collection, or photography capabilities are unacceptable.

-- b.
-Stethoscope and penlight, included in course fees. - 12.
-Students may bring other patient care supplies which follow these rules, are able to be disinfected or are disposable.
-Examples include bandage scissors, ink pens and tape measures.
+Smart watches which have texting, data collection, or photography capabilities are unacceptable. - b.
+Stethoscope and penlight, which are included in course fees. - 14.
+Students may bring other patient care supplies as long as they are able to be disinfected or are disposable.
+Examples include bandage scissors, ink pens and tape measures. - 15.
+Cell phones are not allowed during clinical or lab time.
+Cell phone use may result in a failing grade for the course.